gaultier/blog/a_million_ways_to_data_race_in_go.md

 I also recommend reading the paper [A Study of Real-World Data Races in Golang](https://arxiv.org/pdf/2204.00764).
 This article humbly hopes to be a spiritual companion to it.
 Some items here are also present in this paper, and some are new.

 In the code I will often use `errgroup.WaitGroup` or `sync.WaitGroup` because they act as a fork-join pattern, shortening the code.
 The exact same can be done with 'raw' Go channels and goroutines.
-This also serves to show that using higher-level concepts does not magically protect against data races.
+This also serves to show that using higher-level concepts does not magically protect against all data races.

 ## Accidental capture in a closure of an outer variable